kayoub5/J2534-Sharp/README.md

 ### J2534-Sharp ###

-J2534-Sharp handles all the details of operating with un unmanaged SAE J2534 spec library and lets you deal with the important stuff.
+J2534-Sharp handles all the details of operating with unmanaged SAE J2534 spec library and lets you deal with the important stuff.

 Available on NuGet!
 [NuGet Gallery: J2534-Sharp]